gnrobinson/cloneR/README.md

 ```

 ### 2. Running cloneR

-cloneR uses an unzipped VCF file as input.
+CloneR uses an unzipped VCF file as input.
 It can be run in full or sequentially:

+A. In full
 ```{r}
 library(cloneR)

 cloneR(example.vcf, snps = 1000, subsets = 100, K = 2:20)
 ```
+B. Sequentially
 ```{r}
 library(cloneR)